tustin2121/James_Somerton_Transcripts/_videos/1BHKm-qcfvM.md

 <compare>
 <james {% include timecode %}>

 This is present throughout all forms of fascism, but especially the ones based around the myths of Scandinavia.
 The Nordic Superman, the Aryan, the Ubermensch.
 Which is most of the fascism that has spurred on the men's rights groups around North America and Western Europe.
 Even though the vast, vast majority of them do not fit the description of what they would describe as the ideal male body.
 Which, focusing so much on the ideal male body kind of sounds pretty gay to me if you ask me.
 Granted, the blonde-haired blue-eyed poster boy for Nazi propaganda befits even a contemporary model for desirability.
 "This could one day be you, or your son, or your nephew."
-The Nazi party very strongly Aasociated itself and its success with physical beauty.
+The Nazi party very strongly associated itself and its success with physical beauty.
 So though the perfect male body has been an element of fascism from the very beginning, never was it more prevalent than in Nazi Germany.
 Because Hitler was obsessed with the art of classical Greece.

 </james>
 <from></from>